-Sydney Institute of Traditional Chinese Medicine PO Box K623 Haymarket, NSW 2000 AUSTRALIA
+Sydney Institute of Traditional Chinese Medicine PO Box K623, Haymarket, NSW 2000 AUSTRALIA

 - 4. If your application is successful you will receive an Offer of Enrolment & Acceptance Agreement letter for your nominated course, along with pre-enrolment and fee payment information.
 You will need to sign and return the Acceptance Agreement to us.
-Please read the Terms and Conditions of Acceptance carefully before signing the agreement. - 5.
-A receipt will be sent to you upon receipt of your payment.
-International students will also receive an electronic Confirmation of Enrolment (eCoE).
-The eCoE is used to apply for your student visa.
+Please read the letter's Terms and Conditions of Acceptance carefully before signing the agreement. - 5.
+Students who pay upfront will receive a receipt of their payment.

+International students are required to pay a tuition deposit to secure their place.
+Once the deposit has been paid, an electronic Confirmation of Enrolment (eCoE) will be issued to the student.
+The eCoE is used to apply for a student visa.